Effective reduction theory of integral polynomials of given non-zero discriminant and its applications: Introduction

 \vphantom{a}

-The reduction theory of integral polynomials of given non-zero discriminant was initiated by Lagrange (1773).
-For quadratic polynomials he proved that up to the classical $GL_2(\Zz )$-equivalence, resp. $\Zz$-equivalence (monic case) there are only finitely many quadratic polynomials in $\Zz [X]$ of given discriminant.
-Lagrange's result is \emph{effective} in the sense that one can effectively determine the polynomials.
+Lagrange (1773) developed a reduction theory of integral binary quadratic forms of given discriminant, which can be translated immediately into a reduction theory for quadratic polynomials of given non-zero discriminant.
+His results imply that up to the classical $GL_2(\Zz )$-equivalence, resp. $\Zz$-equivalence (monic case) there are only finitely many quadratic polynomials in $\Zz [X]$ of given discriminant.
+Lagrange's result is \emph{effective} in the sense that one can effectively determine the reduced polynomials.
+This was later made more precise by Gauss (1801).

-Hermite (1848, 1851) introduced a reduction theory for polynomials of arbitrary degree but using another invariant instead of the discriminant, which for cubic polynomials gives the analogue of Lagrange's result.
-Hermite was apparently interested to extend this to the general case, i.e., that for every $n\ge 4$ and $D\not= 0$ there are up to $GL_2(\Zz )$-equivalence only finitely many polynomials $f\in \Zz [X]$ of degree $n$ and discriminant $D$.
+Hermite (1848, 1851) introduced a reduction theory for binary forms, or equivalently univariate polynomials of arbitrary degree but using another invariant instead of the discriminant.
+In the case of cubic polynomials, Hermite's invariant is up to a constant a power of the absolute value of the discriminant.
+Thus, Hermite's reduction theory implies that up to $GL_2(\Zz )$-equivalence there are only finitely many \emph{cubic} polynomials in $\Zz [X]$ of given discriminant.
+Hermite was apparently interested to extend this to polynomials of arbitrary degree $n\geq 4$.
 In Hermite (1857) he introduced a new equivalence relation (called by us `\emph{Hermite equivalence}', see Section \ref{sec:2}) and proved in an ineffective way a finiteness result on the corresponding equivalence classes of integral polynomials of degree $n$ and discriminant $D$.
 But he did not compare his equivalence relation to the classical equivalence relations, i.e., to $GL_2(\Zz )$-equivalence and $\Zz$-equivalence.
-The result of Hermite (1857) does not appear to have been studied in the literature until the excellent book of Narkiewicz (2018), where Hermite equivalence was mixed up with the classical equivalence relations.
+The result of Hermite (1857) does not appear to have been studied in the literature until the excellent book of Narkiewicz (2018), where Hermite equivalence was confused with the classical equivalence relations.

+Hermite's apparent goal, i.e., the finiteness result with $GL_2(\Zz )$-equiv\-alence instead of Hermite equivalence, was finally achieved more than a century later by Birch and Merriman (1972) for arbitrary polynomials in an ineffective form and independently, for monic polynomials and in a more precise and effective form by Gy\H{o}ry (1973).
+The general result of Birch and Merriman was subsequently made effective by Evertse and Gy\H{o}ry (1991a).
+More precisely, Gy\H{o}ry (1973) and Evertse and Gy\H{o}ry (1991a) proved that there exists an effectively computable number $c(n,D)$ depending only on $n$ and $D$ such that every $f\in \Zz [X]$ of degree $n$ and discriminant $D\not= 0$ is $GL_2(\Zz )$-equivalent (and even $\Zz$-equivalent in the monic case) to a polynomial $g$ with height